austintgriffith/concurrence.io/hugo/sourceContent/posts/provisioning.md

 ---
 title: "Provisioning"
 date: 2017-09-22T11:02:45-06:00
+draft: true
 ---

 This exploration should start from the ground up.
-The first thing we have to do is get a machine up and running.
+We want anyone to be able to spin up a vanilla linux machine and build out an entire miner from scratch.
+We also want to explore basic Ethereum network interactions from the transferring of funds to simple contracts and eventually more advanced contract mechanics.
+If you understand these already and want to get down to the brass tacks of the system, skip ahead to the [deployed contracts section](/posts/requestcoinfleet/).

 Starting from a default Ubuntu AMI in AWS:

 ![provisioning_aws](http://s3.amazonaws.com/rqcassets/provisioning_aws.png)